-- When Lenalidomide is used to treat multiple myeloma in patients who cannot have a bone marrow transplant or have had other treatments before, it is taken with other medicines.(see section 1 "What Lenalidomide is used for"). - When Lenalidomide is used to treat multiple myeloma in patients who have had a bone marrow transplant or to treat patients with MDS or MCL, it is taken alone. - When Lenalidomide is used to treat follicular lymphoma, it is taken with another medicine called 'rituximab'.
+- When lenalidomide is used to treat multiple myeloma in patients who cannot have a bone marrow transplant or have had other treatments before, it is taken with other medicines (see section 1 "What lenalidomide is and what it is used for"). - When lenalidomide is used to treat multiple myeloma in patients who have had a bone marrow transplant, or to treat patients with MDS or MCL, it is taken alone. - When lenalidomide is used to treat FL, it is taken with another medicine called rituximab.

-Always take Lenalidomide exactly as your doctor has told you.
+Always take this medicine exactly as your doctor has told you.
 Check with your doctor or pharmacist if you are not sure.

-If you are taking Lenalidomide in combination with other medicines, you should refer to the package leaflets for these medicines for further information on their use and effects.
+If you are taking lenalidomide in combination with other medicines, you should refer to the package leaflets for these medicines for further information on their use and effects.